reece-stronge/3RRS-Balancing-Robot/README.md

 ## ⭕ Fixed Trajectory Following
     fixed_trajectory.py
 Commands the platform to continuously follow a pre-defined trajectory - tilt direction is continuously incremented through 360 degrees while maintaining a fixed height and tilt magnitude.
-Calculates the execution time of the kinematics in real-time.
+Calculates the execution time of the kinematics when running continuously.

 ## 👁️ Computer Vision Calibration
     camera_tuning.py